bcobo/SIRENA/doc/SIRENAcommandline.rst

 .. option:: intervalMinSamples=<int>

-	Minimum length (in samples) of a pulse-free interval to use.
+	Length (in samples) of a pulse-free interval to use.

-	It will be redefined as the base-2 system value closest-lower than or equal than :option:`intervalMinSamples`.

 	Default: 8192